toblinkz/doc-ssr-test/content/events-and-reports.md

 It is important to verify that an event originated from Termii.
 You can verify an event by validating the signature, a valid event is raised with an header ``X-Termii-Signature`` which is a ```HMAC SHA512``` signature of the event payload signed with your secret key.

-## Outbound Message
+## Outbound Message (Delivery Report)
 An outbound message is a message routed from a client or an application and delivered to the end user's mobile phone.
-You can receive the outbound message status update reports directly in your application using Termii's Webhook Notiifcation.
+You can receive delivery status report of your messages sent in your application using Termii's Webhook Notification.
-Add your webhook url in your <a href="https://termii.com/account/webhook/config">termii developer console</a>
+Add your webhook url in your <a style="" href="https://termii.com/account/webhook/config">termii developer console</a>

 <b>Request Type : </b>
 `POST`